 Change Your Breast Implants From Over to Under

-It is very common to change implants from over to under the muscle.
+It is very common to change breast implants from over to under the muscle.

-Some of the reasons why women choose to change their implants from subglandular to submuscular are:
+Some of the reasons why women choose to change their breast implants from subglandular to submuscular are:

-- Implant malposition - if your implant ends up somewhere it shouldn't be (e.g. too close together - symmastia) it can be improved if the implant pocket is switched from over to under
+Breast Implant malposition - if your breast implant ends up somewhere it shouldn't be (e.g. too close together - symmastia) it can be improved if the implant pocket is switched from over to under

-If you're switching your implants from the submuscular to subglandular location it may be because of:
+If you're switching your breast implants from the submuscular to subglandular location it may be because of:

-These kind of surgeries rarely involve just an implant location change.
-When switching implant location you may also be considering a change in implant type (silicone or saline), size (upsizing or downsizing) and even some other kind of corrective (or revisionary) surgery.
+These kind of surgeries rarely involve just a breast implant location change.
+When switching breast implant location you may also be considering a change in implant type (silicone or saline), size (upsizing or downsizing) and even some other kind of corrective (or revisionary) surgery.